SystemsApproach/book/scaling/global.rst

 passes through an AS.
 We can classify autonomous systems into three broad types:

--  Stub AS—an AS that has only a single connection to one other AS; such an AS will only carry local traffic.
-The small corporation in :numref:`Figure
-   %s <fig-inet-1995>` is an example of a stub AS.
+-  Stub AS—an AS that only carry local traffic.
+The small corporation in :numref:`Figure %s <fig-inet-1995>` is an example of a stub AS.

--  Multihomed AS—an AS that has connections to more than one other AS but that refuses to carry transit traffic, such as the large corporation at the top of :numref:`Figure %s <fig-inet-1995>`.
+-  Multihomed Stub AS—an AS that has connections to more than one other AS but that refuses to carry transit traffic, such as the large corporation at the top of :numref:`Figure %s <fig-inet-1995>`.